toole-brendan/pitch4/README.md

 ## Technical Architecture

 For detailed technical information:
-- See [HandReceipt.md](HandReceipt.md) for more details on the HandReceipt supply chain management solution
+- See [HANDRECEIPT_PRODUCT.md](HANDRECEIPT_PRODUCT.md) for more details on the HandReceipt supply chain management solution
+- See [ShellToken.md](ShellToken.md) for an overview of the Shell cryptocurrency
-- See [ShellToken.md](ShellToken.md) for comprehensive information on the Shell cryptocurrency
+- See [SHELL_TECHNICAL.md](SHELL_TECHNICAL.md) for comprehensive technical specifications of the Shell cryptocurrency architecture

 ## Getting Started